davideuler/markdown-to-pdf-converter/README.md

 ### PDF Output
 - A4 format with configurable margins
-- High-resolution output
+- High-quality PDF output with configurable options
-- Configurable page breaks
-- Clean and professional layout

 ## Configuration